It’s all about communication

 • Recognize that you represent the role model.
 Your child looks to you for guidance and follows your lead in how you react to problems.
 Talk positively about managing hidradenitis suppurativa, yet don’t let it be the focus of your lives together.

-• Talk with your spouse about your feelings, including fear, anger, resentment or sense of guilt.
+• Talk with your child about your feelings, including fear, anger, resentment or sense of guilt.
 Talk at a time when you’re open to solutions and not when you’re angry.

 • Move on quickly from mistakes and find solutions together.